-Alliance Institute's outreach on behalf of the GRHOP and its partners has reached over 1,500 individuals across Louisiana, Mississippi, Alabama, and Florida.
-Alliance Institute, the grantee responsible for Community Involvement, has:

-- Signed contracts with 11 Community Based Organizations located in Louisiana, Mississippi, Alabama and Florida. - For the 10th anniversary of Katrina, Education, Economics, Environmental, Climate and Health Organization (EEECHO) held a five day climate justice conference in Gulfport.
-During their week long events, EEECHO, held events for clergy around environmental justices, provided seminars and workshops to educate the community on climate justice and worked with local organizations to build out a strategic plan around climate justice and other local issues - On September 19 and 20th, over 3000 residents attended the United Houma Nation annual powwow.
-This powwow, the largest to date, honored individuals with disabilities for the talents and abilities they contribute to our community. - Hosted an introductory webinar for 11 organizations.
-The webinar gave staff at organizations information on GRHOP, the responsibilities of Alliance Institute in Community Involvement, social determinants of health, and intersectional framework to talk about their work. - In 2015, 8 youth leaders determined the content and curriculum for the program and implemented the course to 30 of VAYLA's new organizers.
+- Enhancing the capacity of communities and building strategic partnerships to improve health through funding, partnership engagement, and technical assistance to non-clinical partners through State Partners Agreements with the 4 State Primary Care Associations; and the Community-Centered Health Home Demonstration Project with five (5) community health centers in partnership with the Prevention Institute. - Additionally, PCCP implemented an Emergency Management Initiative, under the Regional Care Collaborative, with the 4-state Primary Care Associations, RAND Corporation, and the Primary Care Development Corporation. - Alliance Institute's outreach on behalf of the GRHOP and its partners has reached over 1,500 individuals across Louisiana, Mississippi, Alabama, and Florida.
+Alliance Institute, the grantee responsible for Community Involvement, has: - Signed contracts with eleven (11) Community Based Organizations located in Louisiana, Mississippi, Alabama and Florida. - o For the 10th anniversary of Hurricane Katrina, Education, Economics, Environmental, Climate and Health Organization ("EEECHO") held a five-day climate justice conference in Gulfport.
+During their week-long events, EEECHO, held events for clergy about environmental justice, provided seminars and workshops to educate the community on climate justice and worked with local organizations to build out a strategic plan concerning climate justice and other local issues. - On September 19th and 20th, over 3,000 residents attended the United Houma Nation annual powwow.
+This powwow, the largest to date, honored individuals with disabilities for the talents and abilities they contribute to our community. - Hosted an introductory webinar for eleven (11) organizations.
+The webinar gave staff at organizations information on GRHOP, the responsibilities of Alliance Institute in Community Involvement, social determinants of health, and intersectional framework to talk about their work. - o In 2015, eight (8) youth leaders determined the content and curriculum for the program and implemented the course to 30 of VAYLA's new organizers.
 Leaders trained youth in political education and critical thinking to develop greater self-knowledge to undertake actions that will help their community function effectively and humanely.
-Leaders also supported youth in exploring their world, community, family, and personal relationships to develop a strong sense of identity.

-3. Environmental Health Capacity and Literacy Project

-The Environmental Health Capacity and Literacy Project, with its grantee being Tulane University, has achieved the following:
+Leaders also supported youth in exploring their world, community, family, and personal relationships to develop a strong sense of identity. - The Environmental Health Capacity and Literacy Project, with its grantee being Tulane University, has achieved the following: